-Paddleboarding, not really the activity you think about if you’re a snowshoer.
-The fact of the matter is though, they are more closely related to each other than you may realise!
-Even though snow is not available all year long or may only be available in the mountains, don’t despair!
+Paddleboarding is not really the activity you think about if you’re a snowshoer.
+The fact of the matter is, though, they are more closely related to each other than you may realise!
+Even though snow is not available all year long or may only be available in the mountains, don’t despair.
 Both sports offer similar health benefits, including similar muscles used.
 So, you may want to give paddleboarding a try in the warm months.

 Not only do you feel like you are walking on water when paddleboarding, but you also use many of the same muscles and get a similar level of workout to snowshoeing.
 Here are a few health similarities between both sports.

 While you may not be doing the same walking motion as you would while snowshoeing, you do end up burning a similar amount of calories.

 The specific number of calories snowshoeing depends on several factors, but it could be anywhere from 350-1000 calories burned per outing.
 Similarly, the range of calories burned while paddleboarding also varies, but it is typically in the range of 305 to well over 1000 calories burned.

 Read More: Reap the Health Benefits of Snowshoeing

 Work the Glutes (Your Booty)

 While it is pretty obvious that snowshoeing and hiking engage this muscle, few people think of paddleboarding as engaging your glutes.
 Think about it, though, when you are balancing on your board, moving your hips and glutes together to counterbalance for a whole hour, they get a workout.